 About Kids Health—The Hospital for Sick Children http://www.aboutkidshealth.ca

 Caring for Kids—The Canadian Paediatric Society http://www.caringforkids.cps.ca

 Tay-Sachs disease information page.
 National Institute of Neurological Disorders and Stroke website.
-Available at: http://www.ninds.nih.gov/disorders/taysachs/taysachs.htm.
-Accessed July 6, 2018.
+Available at: https://www.ninds.nih.gov/Disorders/All-Disorders/Tay-Sachs-Disease-Information-Page.
+Accessed December 11, 2020.